DarkStoorM/laravel-boilerplate/README.md

 #### Validation messages

-I like having custom validation messages and I always group all the translation keys with the form localization.
-All of them are located under `forms.php` translation file.
+I like having custom validation messages and I always group all the translation keys with the page localization for example: `login.php` translation file contains all the text that should be visible on the `Login Page`, including `validation error messages`.

 Validation messages are always declared under `/app/Http/Requests` in FormRequests.
 I sometimes swap attributes in `FormRequest` too, but there was no need for this in this project.